-In the last few years, police brutality against minorities in the US has come to dominate current events.
-This week alone saw the shooting deaths of Alton Sterling and Philando Castile.
-The death of Trayvon Martin spawned the Black Lives Matter movement, which grew to prominence as more names were added to the list of black men dying at hands of people in law enforcement: Freddy Gray, Michael Brown, and Eric Garner, just to name a few.
+In the last few years, the true scale of police brutality against Black people, Indigenous people, and people of color (BIPOC) has been revealed to the American public.
+The death of Trayvon Martin spawned the Black Lives Matter movement, which grew to prominence as a seemingly endless procession of Black people were killed by people in law enforcement: Freddy Gray, Michael Brown, Eric Garner, and Sandra Bland, to name a few.

-So against endless provocations, King and millions of other protesters remained steadfast in their peacefulness.
+But they persevered.
+Against endless provocations, King and millions of other protesters remained steadfastly peaceful.

-Here are 4 times when King’s brand of peaceful protest led to positive change:
+Here are four times when King’s brand of peaceful protest led to positive change:

 1/ Montgomery, Alabama / 1955, 1956

 In the winter of 1955, Rosa Parks refused to move from her seat on a segregated bus in Montgomery, Ala.
-She was forcibly removed, which set off a massive boycott of the city’s public transportation led by King.
+She was forcibly removed, which set off a massive boycott of the city’s public transportation system.

 Eventually, the issue wound its way to a federal court which ruled that the segregation of public transportation was unconstitutional.
 This was then affirmed by the Supreme Court.